What Mozilla Observatory does well

 Mozilla Observatory: Single metric (letter grade) based on header compliance.
 Great for "am I following best practices?" auditing.

-ismycodesafe.com: Security grade (A-F) that aggregates all 160+ checks with OWASP severity weighting.
-More comprehensive, but less recognized as a "badge of honor."
+ismycodesafe.com: Security grade (A-F) that aggregates all 200+ checks with OWASP severity weighting.
+More thorough, but less recognized as a "badge of honor."

 When to use Observatory specifically